21 April,

-Join us to launch three new poetry collections from Salmon Press.
+Join us to launch two new poetry collections from Salmon Press.

 Lorna Shaughnessy’s sixth collection, Throat Full of Feathers, is an experiment in fracture and flow: stories told and retold as language bends and reshapes itself and time advances with a quiet dignity, carrying the hum of what cannot be spoken.